-- three or more people who do not form a single household live and there are shared facilities such as a bathroom or kitchen
+A house in multiple occupancy (HMO) is where three or more people who do not form a single household live and there are shared facilities such as a bathroom or kitchen.

 To safeguard the health, safety and well-being of residents within West Suffolk who live in houses in multiple occupation we ensure the application and maintenance of standards in these properties.